-COMM 2300 (OC) F (3:3:0) INTRODUCTION TO PUBLIC RELATIONS (formerly COMM 2030)
+COMM 2300 (OC) F (3:3:0)

+INTRODUCTION TO PUBLIC RELATIONS

 This course introduces various perspectives on public relations, as manifested in the theories, methods, principles, and practices which predominate in the field.
 Special emphasis is placed on preparing and organizing various types of oral presentations appropriate to the field.
-Students registering for this course must have successfully completed or be concurrently enrolled in COMM 1020 or COMM 2110.
-Prerequisites: See catalog description.